Nadim147c/Discord-handler/README.md

-## ⚠ This handler no longer supports windows
+# ⚠ This handler no longer supports windows

 I recently archived this repository because it was really hard to make it work on windows.
 So, I dropped it's support for windows.
 In future, I might add support for windows.
 But current you have to use WSL 2 to work to work on it on windows.

 # Discord Handler

-A complete discord.js typescript handler.
-Automatically register commands and subcommands.
+A complete `discord.js` typescript handler.
+Automatically register commands and sub-commands.

 ## Features